wentaoshang-don/wentaoshang-don.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my Academic Page! 👋 I am (Donald Shawn) Wentao Shang, an Engineering Doctorate student in computer technology at Sun Yat-sen University and research assistant at Pengcheng Laboratory.
-My work centers on CAN Bus security, and AI-driven cybersecurity, LLM Security.
+Welcome to my Academic Page! 👋 I am (Donald Shawn) Wentao Shang, an Ph.D student on Computer Technology, School of Computer Science and Engineering, Sun Yat-sen University.
+I have recevied my B.E on Information Security (Secret Protection), School of Computer Science and Engineering, Beijing Jiaotong University.
+My interests centers on CAN Bus security, and AI-driven cybersecurity, LLM Security.

 Education
 =====